 Because Christina moved to England for her ice dancing, she applied to and was accepted as a performing arts student at Sheffield Hallam University (with the first two years at Rotherham College and the final year at Sheffield Hallam University).
 She was accepted based on her high school records, college transcripts (A’s in College Astronomy and College Math), and recommendations from her college professors.

-Be sure to join me next Thursday to find out about our high-school graduation ceremonies! 🙂
+Check out my post about our high-school graduation ceremonies! 🙂